U-NSGA-III

 The algorithm is implemented based on [30].
 NSGA-III selects parents randomly for mating.
 It has been shown that tournament selection performs better than random selection.
 The U stands for unified and increases NSGA-III’s performance by introducing tournament pressure.

-The mating selections works as follows:
+The mating selection works as follows:

 [1]: